eicrud/eicrud/CONTRIBUTING.md

 Never call the orm directly but use the CRUDService methods instead (ex: `userService.$find`).

 Ensure all the test suites are passing before submitting your merge request.

+## Branch Naming Guideline

+When creating new branches, please use the following naming conventions to ensure consistency and clarity across the project:

+### Feature branches:
+Use the prefix ft/ followed by a short description or ticket number for the feature being developed.
+Example: ft/user-authentication or ft/123-login-page

+### Bugfix branches:
+Use the prefix bf/ followed by a short description or ticket number for the bug being fixed.
+Example: bf/fix-navbar-issue or bf/456-fix-login-error

 ## Commit Message Guidelines